 Gather the ingredients.

-Strain into a chilled collins glass filled with fresh ice.
+Strain into a chilled Collins glass filled with fresh ice.

 Top with ginger ale.

 Garnish with the slices of pineapple and/or orange.
-Serve and enjoy!
+Serve and enjoy.

-- Bartenders and party hosts may want to consider offering the Cinderella to guests who don't drink alcohol, and designated drivers.
+- Bartenders and party hosts may want to consider offering the Cinderella to guests who don't drink alcohol and designated drivers.
 It's far more interesting than a glass of Coke or a cup of coffee, and the taste is one that almost everyone will enjoy.

 The Cinderella is one of the easiest drinks to adapt.
-Serve it 'up' in a cocktail glass for more elegant affairs, transform it into a pitcher drink, or offer it as a party punch to a large crowd.
+Serve it "up" in a cocktail glass for more elegant affairs, transform it into a pitcher drink, or offer it as a party punch to a large crowd.

 - Adjust the ratios.
-When adjusting the serving size, keep the three juices equal and use twice as much soda as you do one of the juices.
+When adjusting the serving size, keep the three juices equal and use twice as much soda as you do for one of the juices.
 Sweeten it to taste by adding more or less grenadine.

 - Serve it in a pitcher.
-The Cinderella is a fabulous pitcher drink and most of it can be mixed ahead of time; you can even keep a pitcher in the refrigerator.
+The Cinderella is a fabulous pitcher drink, and most of it can be mixed ahead of time; you can even keep a pitcher in the refrigerator.
 The key to transforming this into a pitcher drink is to add the ginger ale just before serving.
 Mix the juices, grenadine, and bitters with ice in your serving pitcher, leaving room for the ginger ale and more ice.
 Stir and store it in the fridge until needed.
 Before serving, add fresh ice and top the pitcher with ginger ale.

 - Make it a punch.
-The Cinderella is a fabulous addition to any party and it's fun for kids and adults alike.
+The Cinderella is a fabulous addition to any party, and it's fun for kids and adults alike.
 To create the punch, simply follow the suggestions for a pitcher and increase the volume to fit the size of your party.

 - Dress it up.
 The Cinderella is nice with a variety of seasonal fruits floating in the drink and an ice ring adds to the presentation.
 You might even consider freezing fruit or herbs inside the ice.